Serrof/swiftt/README.md

 #### Derivation and anti-derivation operators
 The most common definition of the differentiation operator, used here, is the one that coincides with differentiation on functions, but other are possible [5], as long as it follows Leibniz's law.
-To be rigorous, the order of the remainder should be lowered, but both options are available in *swift* for convenience.
+To be rigorous, the order of the remainder should be lowered, but both options are available in *swiftt* for convenience.
 The anti-derivation is the "inverse" operation
 (but is really an inverse only in the univariate case, constant part aside).
-In *swift* it coincides with the classical integration on function.
-It uses the same look-up table for both operations.
+In *swiftt* it coincides with the classical integration on function.
+Both operators use the same look-up table.

 #### Derivatives of inverse functions
 Berz coined the term "Taylor maps" for collections of Taylor expansions.
 If they have the same number of components